nbuilding/N-lang-docs/docs/features/async.md

 There is currently no reliable way to print text to stdout.
 In older versions of N, one could use the `fek` module's `paer` procedure, but this has been removed in later versions.
-Perhaps the built-in module `SystemIO` may one day have a reliable `print` procedure that returns a `cmd` value to ensure it does not get optimized away.
+Now the built in module `SystemIO` has `sendSTDOUT`, which takes in any value and writes it to the stdout.